Intercultural Studies

 Meet Dr. Kim Rostan

 Dr. Kim Rostan, associate professor of English, coordinates the intercultural studies major.
-She also serves as co-coordinator of the African and African- American studies program and the Middle Eastern and North African Studies program.
-She teaches courses in English and the humanities at Wofford, including Literature of Witnessing and Human Rights, African Literature, Literature of India and Pakistan and Race, Gender and Empire.
+She also serves as co-coordinator of the African and African American studies program and the Middle Eastern and North African studies program.
+She teaches courses in English and the humanities at Wofford, including Literature and Human Rights, South African Literature Post Apartheid and Race, Gender and Empire.

 Recent graduates in intercultural studies are pursuing careers in: